indiana-university/rivet-docs/content/components/layout/box.md

 {{< /example >}}

 {{< alert variant="warning" title="Box rows must be wrapped in a parent element" >}}
-For styling purposes, box rows must be wrapped in a parent element, such as a `div` with the `.rvt-box` class applied.
+To ensure correct styling, a series of box rows must be wrapped in a parent element, such as a `ul` or `div`.
+Do not wrap box rows in an element with the `.rvt-box__body` class applied, as the extra padding will prevent the rows from filling the full width of the box.
 {{< /alert >}}

 ## Compact box variant